contactandyc/another-c-library/2_timing.md

 unsigned int type: 500000
 long type: -500000
 unsigned long type: 500000
-double type (with 4 decimal places): 1.5000
+double type (with four decimal places): 1.5000
 ```

-In the program above, the void pointer cannot actually be used directly.
+In the program above, the void pointer cannot be used directly.
 It must be converted to a different pointer type before the value that the pointer is pointing at can be referenced.

 The program above introduced `if`, `else if`, and the `&` operator.
-If statements have a similar syntax as the while statement.
+If statements have similar syntax as while statements.

 ```
 if(<condition>) {